Razia Sultan: Names and titles

 Razia's name is also transliterated as Raḍiyya or Raziyya.
 The term "Sultana", used by some modern writers, is a misnomer as it means "the king's wife" rather than "female ruler".
 Razia's own coins call her Sultan Jalalat al-Duniya wal-Din or as al-Sultan al-Muazzam Raziyat al-Din bint al-Sultan.
 The Sanskrit-language inscriptions of the Sultanate call her Jallaladina, while near-contemporary historian Minhaj calls her Sultan Raziyat al-Duniya wa'l Din bint al-Sultan.
 Another masculine title, padshah (badshah) was also given to Razia.

-Early life
+Early life and ascension

 Razia was born to the Delhi Sultan Shamsuddin Iltutmish, an Ilbari Turkic slave (mamluk) of his predecessor Qutb ud-Din Aibak.
 Razia's mother – Turkan Khatun was a daughter of Qutb ud-Din Aibak, and the chief wife of Iltutmish.
 Razia was the eldest daughter of Iltutmish, and probably his first-born child.